Clemapfel/Mousetrap.jl/docs/src/01_manual/10_app_distribution.md

-# Chapter 10: Customization & App Distribution
+# Chapter 10: App Distribution

 In this chapter we will learn:
 + How to load and store assets